itwarilal/so-hack/PITCHME.md

 ## What is the solution you’ve built?

 - A StackOverflow-like solution that makes querying the companies' knowledge more efficient and interactive.
-- Find right expert to get answer.
+- Find the right expert to get the answers you seek.
-- Easy search - see if your question is already solved.
+- Easy search capability, see if your question has been asked/answered already.
-- Find up-to date information on problem.
+- Find up-to-date information on your problem.

 ---

 ## How did you build it and what challenges did you face?

-- Used an open source tool as a base, see Discourse. (https://www.discourse.org/)
+- Started with an open source project as a foundation, see Discourse. (https://www.discourse.org/)
-- Getting integrations hooked up.
+- Faced challenges getting integrations hooked up.
 (Slack, SSO).

 ---